Azure/azure-powershell/src/Network/Network/help/Update-AzLoadBalancerRuleConfig.md

 ```

 ### -Probe
-Specifies a probe to associate with a load balancer rule configuration.
+The reference of the load balancer probe used by the load balancing rule.

 ```yaml
 Type: Microsoft.Azure.Commands.Network.Models.PSProbe